-HSC.1.21.4.1 Satisfaction of requirements
+HSC.1.21.4.1 Satisfaction of requirements (A-Rule 3.6.1)

-Taking into account Academic rule 1.3.3, 1.14, 1.17 and 1.19.3, a bachelor honours degree or postgraduate diploma is obtained when final verification and audit confirmation is given that a student has successfully completed all the modules prescribed in the applicable programme-specific requirements for the programme of the qualification concerned.
+Taking into account Academic rule 1.3.3, 1.12, 1.16 and 1.18.3, a bachelor honours degree or postgraduate diploma may be awarded when final verification and audit confirmation is given that a student has successfully completed all the modules prescribed in the applicable faculty yearbook for the qualification or programme concerned.

-HSC.1.21.4.2 Qualification with distinction
+HSC.1.21.4.2 Qualification with distinction (A-Rule 3.6.2)

 - a.
-In order to be awarded a bachelor honours degree or postgraduate diploma with distinction, a student must achieve a weighted average of at least 75% for all the core modules identified as such, not taking additional modules taken by the student into account. - b.
-A full-time student enrolled in a contact programme must complete the programme within the minimum time specified in the postgraduate yearbook of the faculty in order to qualify for the award of the qualification with distinction, except if failure to comply with the minimum time requirements is due to the interruption of the study on medical grounds, in which case the executive dean may approve the award of the degree with distinction.
+In order to be awarded a bachelor honours degree or postgraduate diploma with distinction, a student must achieve a weighted average of at least seventy-five percent (75%) for all the core modules identified as such in the curriculum map concerned.
+(A-Rule 3.6.2.1) - b.
+A full-time student enrolled in a contact qualification or programme must complete the qualification or programme within the minimum time specified in the faculty yearbook in order to qualify for the award of the qualification with distinction, except if failure to comply with the minimum time requirements is due to the interruption of the study on medical grounds, in which case the executive dean may approve the award of the degree with distinction.
+(A-Rule 3.6.2.2) - c.
+A part-time student or a student enrolled in a distance qualification or programme must complete the qualification or programme within the maximum time specified in A-Rule 1.13.2 to qualify for the award of the qualification with distinction.
+(A-Rule 3.6.2.3)

-- c.
-A part-time student or a student enrolled in a distance programme must complete the programme within the maximum time specified in the postgraduate yearbook of the faculty in order to qualify for the award of the qualification with distinction. - d.
-The marks obtained in core modules completed at other institutions recognised by the university for the purpose must be taken into account when calculating the weighted average mark referred to in Academic rule 3.6.2.1.
+d.
+The marks obtained in core modules completed at other institutions recognised by the university for the purpose must be taken into account when calculating the weighted average mark referred to in A-Rule 3.6.2.1.
+(A-Rule 3.6.2.4)